jirkapok/GasPlanner/doc/roadmap.md

   * Add more events from algorithm: end of NDL, exceeded max. stop duration, safety stop
   * Add explanation how to fix the events
 * UI Tweaks
+  * Calculation
+    * Set dive not calculated, if any field on the form isn't valid
+    * Delay Long duration of calculation (depth more than 200 m already takes few seconds)
   * Tanks
     * Add Dropdown for well known tank sizes
   * Profile: